Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Description of the Algorithm

 To take into account quantum and thermal oscillations of the atoms in the crystal, the atomic nucleus is placed not exactly in the lattice node but is shifted from it by a random vector $\vec{\rho}$.
 Each component of the random vector is normally distributed:

 Here $a(T)$ is the average oscillation amplitude.
 We used the value $a(T) = 0.075$~\AA \ in our calculations, which corresponds to the room temperature \cite{Crystallography}.

-The trajectory of the projectile is modelled as follows: The particle moves along straight line segments between the points where it coordinate $z$ coincides with the $z$ coordinate of one of a crystal constituent: an electron or a nucleus.
+The trajectory of the projectile is modelled as follows: The particle moves along straight line segments between the points where its coordinate $z$ coincides with the $z$ coordinate of one of a crystal constituent: an electron or a nucleus.
 At this point the transverse momentum of the projectile is changed according to equation (\ref{pperp}).
 Then the projectile is moved further along a straight line segment corresponding to the transverse momentum $\vec{p}_{\perp} + \Delta \vec{p}_{\perp}$ until its $z$ coordinates coincides with that of the next crystal constituent and a new modification of the particle momentum is performed.

 A crystal constituent is taken into account if it belongs to the lattice node located within a cylinder of the radius $40 a_\mathrm{TF}$ around the particle.
 Initially, the axis of the cylinder is the straight line along the direction of the projectile momentum at the point of entering the crystal.
 The length of the cylinder is approximately 200 \AA.
 When the particle approaches the end of the cylinder, a new cylinder is built as an extension of the old one but along the direction of the new particle momentum.
 The procedure continues until the end of the crystal is reached.
-As result, the cylinders form a `pipe' filled by the crystal lattice and the particle channels inside it as it is shown in Figure \ref{crystal_cylinder}.
+As a result, the cylinders form a `pipe' filled by the crystal lattice and the particle channels inside it as it is shown in Figure \ref{crystal_cylinder}.
 The computer time is saved substantially due to the fact that only the part of the crystal lattice inside the `pipe' is modelled and the rest of it is ignored.
+The simulation takes about 0.8 seconds per 1 $\mu$m of the particle trajectory on a 3 GHz CPU core.

 After the projectile trajectory is simulated, the radiation spectrum is calculated.
 The integral in (\ref{spectrum_sum}) is approximated with a sum over the trajectory points:

 where $\delta \vec{\beta}_{j}$ is an increment of $\vec{\beta}$ between two successive trajectory points: $\delta \vec{\beta}_{j} = \vec{\beta}_{j} - \vec{\beta}_{j-1}$ and $\alpha$ is the fine structure constant.
 The denominators $D_{j}$ are found from the formula $D_{j} = 1 - (\vec{\beta}_{j} \cdot \vec{\mathfrak{n}})$ and the phases $\phi_{j}$ are given by the expression